 These lovely patties are fluffy and soft, and more moist than the traditional falafels.
 I actually find some deep-fried falafels, especially store-bought, too dry and course.

-I love eating these as they are, dipped in a little chilli aioli or babaganush dip, or wrapped in lettuce leaves with some kimchi or sauerkraut.
-You can use them to top a salad or serve as a side dish with meat or fish and vegetables.
+I love eating paleo falafels simply dipped in a little spicy dipping sauce, chilli aioli or babaganush dip, or wrapped in lettuce leaves with some kimchi or sauerkraut.
+You can use them to top a salad or serve as a side dish with meat, fish and vegetables.

 - 2 large cauliflower florets or 4-5 smaller ones (see picture)

 - 1 small red onion or young white onion

 - 1 teaspoon sea salt

 - ½ teaspoon paprika

 - ½ teaspoon turmeric